cogdog/truwriter/docs.md

 Custom (a.k.a unique!)
 WordPress themes like TRU Writer are installed by uploading a `.zip` file.
 They can now be updated the same way you installed it.
 It's that easy!

-Just [download the newest version of TRU Writer as a .zip ](https://github.com/cogdog/truwriter/archive/refs/heads/master.zip).
+Just [download the newest version of TRU Writer as a .zip](https://github.com/cogdog/truwriter/archive/refs/heads/master.zip).
 Now in your WordPress Dashboard, go to **Themes**, then **Add Theme** and finally **Upload Theme**.
 You will be asked to confirm updating the theme with the newer version.

 When done, your site should report this current version as active.